visgl/deck.gl/docs/api-reference/widgets/overview.md

 }
 ```

-> Note: Variables can also be globally applied in `:root`, however
+> Note: While variables can be globally applied using the `:root` selector, ensuring their availability throughout the entire document, this method is not recommended.
+Applying variables globally can lead to naming conflicts, especially in larger projects or when integrating with other libraries.

 ### Type-specific Theming